ultraseedbox/USB-Docs/UltraSeedbox Applications/Plex Media Server/Extra Guides/Repairing Corrupt Plex Database.md

 This is a guide for recovering your plex database.
 You may get this error if your library fails to scan or maybe your plex logs contain the following lines, "Database corruption at line......"

-It is usefull to have knowledge of the windows command line, using ssh to access your slot and ftp access.
+It is useful to have knowledge of the windows command line, using ssh to access your slot and ftp access.
 All will be used in this guide.

 https://kb.ultraseedbox.com/display/DOC/How+to+connect+via+FTP+to+your+account+using+FileZilla